 A pre-existing medical condition is any illness, injury or disease you have before or at the time of taking out your life insurance policy.

 The short answer is yes, you can.
 But if you do have a medical condition, you might have to pay higher premiums.
 That's because you are seen as 'higher risk' in the eyes of the insurer.
-The number of insurance providers willing to cover you may also be limited, but that's not to say you won't find one to suit your needs.
+The number of insurance providers willing to cover you may also be reduced, but that's not to say you won't find one to suit your needs.

 Unfortunately, if you have outstanding medical investigations or an ongoing serious medical condition it may prove difficult to find a provider willing to offer you cover.